konstantinosmav/aics-project/notes/README.md

 19.12.20:
 - Made a function that resizes images,  converts them to RGB images and then stores them to a tensor and saves them to the GPU.
 - Iterated through the train, validation and test dataset and created tensors out of all posters.
-- Used pickle module to save the tensors.
+- Used pickle to save the tensors of tensors for future save.